carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > What are some of the features that you would consider when buying a house?
 {: .challenge}

-Recreate the table and collect the data. _Comment: What does collect mean?
-They should write in answers?
-Do we do this as a group?_
+### Group activity

+The facilitator will recreate the table on the board and collect the data from the participants.
+Write the answer on the board.
 After the data was collected, label the prices into two categories low or high.
 Our dataset has labeled data, so our classification is a supervised machine learning task.
 There are different types of machine learning algorithms - supervised learning, unsupervised learning, and reinforcement learning.